What You Are Building

 It is disclosed in a patent filing.
 It has not been presented here as a benchmarked or production-proven product, and this guide states no performance numbers, latency figures, or security guarantees beyond the structural properties the specification describes.

-The strength of the guarantee is structural and only as good as your closure.
-If any code path can sense, decide, or actuate outside the chain, the end-to-end claim does not hold for that path.
-The architecture makes governance provable when it is universal; it does not retroactively govern what bypasses it.
+The strength of the property is structural and only as good as your closure.
+If any code path can sense, decide, or actuate outside the chain, the end-to-end statement does not hold for that path.
+The architecture makes governance provable where it is universal; it does not retroactively govern what bypasses it.

 It does not replace the primitives it composes.
 You still need real cryptography for the integrity attestations, a real store for observations, and real policy authoring for your taxonomy.
 Trust-slope continuity is an identity approach with a different threat model than PKI, not a superset of it, and it depends on having enough history to judge continuity, so it fits systems with ongoing communication between parties better than one-shot interactions.